 “These men accosted a female visitor to your gallery Saturday evening.
 They stabbed her in the back, forcing her to a third-floor storage room, where Goran Pesic beat and sexually assaulted her.”

-“Rediculous, Agent Mason.
+“Ridiculous, Agent Mason.
 My staff reported no such incident at our opening on Saturday night.
 This didn’t happen.
 Do you have proof?”

 “We handle rape cases with special procedures, Mrs. Bisha.
 We identify victims only as Individual-One.
 This person is in protective custody while she recuperates.
 That said, we have her testimony and substantial DNA evidence.
 If we apprehend these men, they are both looking at rape and assault charges.”